Completing the FAFSA

 Note: The FSA ID replaced the PIN (Personal Identification Number) beginning in May 2015.

 The FSA ID is used to sign the FAFSA, and to also access other secure federal aid websites.
 Student FAFSA filers, as well as one parent of students who must report parental data on their FAFSA, need their own unique FSA ID.

 - Carefully follow the instructions when creating or editing your FSA ID.

-- Each FSA ID must be unique; thus, a different email address must be used when creating a new FSA ID.
+- Each FSA ID must be unique; thus, a different email address must be used when each family member creates their own FSA ID.